saguileran/Simulation-Protocol/readme.md

 #include <cmath>
 #include "omp.h"
 ```
-**Lattice system and recorder dimensions**, L for system and LF for recorder.
+**Lattice and recorder dimensions**

+L  is the system dimension and LF is for recorder dimensions.
 Proportion can be tuned to get bigger system dimensions.
 The simulation space is a rectangle of dimensions 501x50 while recorder is 330x14, the units are cells but we chose de convertion 1 cell = 1 mm.
 ```c++
 const int proportion = 1;
 const int Lx = 501*proportion, Ly = 50*proportion;
 const int LFx = 330*(proportion), LFy = 14*(proportion);
 const double ke = 0, kF = 1;
 ```
-**Dimension, velocity weights and auxiliar constants**.
+**Velocity and weights vectors, dimension and auxiliar constants**.

 There are several models of LBM, depending on whether a bidimensional or tridimensional system is needed, in addition to that for a given dimension one can consider different degrees of freedom, this means the amount of directions to which the particle can stream to.Dependign on the  system that its intended to be implemented ,velocities (Q) and weights (W) are variables that need to be taken into account.This is something that could be calculated but that is accesible through literature as well, in this case  a system of 2 dimensions and 5 degrees of freedom is used.This is seen in the code through 1 direction in which the particle doesn't move and 4 directions that fit a cartesian like axis.
 ```c++
 const int Q = 5;
 const double W0 = 1.0 / 3;